-4. Place the load block and the hook block in the front-mounted rigging tray, and secure the blocks to the tray for transportation.
+4. Secure the load block and the hook block to the tractor tow point for transportation.

-Figure 28: Secure Load and Hook Blocks for Transport
+Figure 27: Secure Load and Hook Blocks for Transport

 - 5. Draw in the excess hook cable in order to pull the sheave blocks to the machine.
 Use the Hook Line Stowing Guide to keep the line clear of the tracks.
 DO NOT over tighten the cables. - 6.
 Lower the boom to the horizontal position onto wood blocks that are sufficient to support the boom. - 7.
 Remove the cotter pin, the retainer, and pin (2).
 The approximate weight of the luff block is 39 kg (85 lb). - 8.
 Replace the pin and the retainer (2) in the boom. - 9.
 Move the luff block clear of the boom and area; it will be secured after the boom has been removed.